 Stat of the Week.
 15,505: the number of products on the 2026 marketing-technology landscape, up just 0.79% in a year, growth so flat that Scott Brinker, who has mapped the category for 15 years, asks whether we have finally hit “peak martech.” (chiefmartec, 2026 Marketing Technology Landscape, May 2026.)

-The timing matters because the stack is about to meet a new kind of user.
-Agentic systems plan, decide, and act at machine speed, while the tools they must act through were built for human operators with logins, dashboards, batch exports, and a person clicking through screens.
-McKinsey’s name for the result is the generative-AI (gen-AI) paradox, in which pilots multiply while end-to-end value stalls, because the legacy content, asset, customer, and analytics systems marketing runs on “were never designed for real-time agentic workflows or shared data models” (McKinsey, April 2026).
+This shift matters because the stack is about to face a new kind of user.
+Agentic systems can plan, decide, and act much faster than people, but the tools they use were built for humans with logins, dashboards, and manual steps.
+McKinsey calls this the generative-AI (gen-AI) paradox: there are more pilots, but real value stalls because the old systems marketing relies on “were never designed for real-time agentic workflows or shared data models” (McKinsey, April 2026).

-The stack was built for people, and it shows
+The stack was designed for people, and it’s obvious.

-AdExchanger’s infrastructure reporting this spring found that many brands were still waiting weeks just to move a single audience from a customer relationship management (CRM) system into paid media (AdExchanger, March 2026).
-A human team absorbs that lag without noticing it, scheduling campaigns around the export the way it schedules around a long weekend.
-An agent in this situation, built to adjust targeting in real time, would effectively be paused, waiting for human intervention.
+AdExchanger reported this spring that many brands still wait weeks just to move one audience from a CRM system into paid media (AdExchanger, March 2026).
+Human teams work around these delays, planning campaigns around exports like they plan around holidays.
+But an agent, built to adjust targeting in real time, would just be stuck waiting for a person to step in.

-One retail bank ran an experiment last year for a new agentic campaign system that could assemble a promotion in an afternoon, including audience logic, budget split, and creative variants, all drafted before the working session ended.
-In contrast, the audience itself took nearly two weeks to travel from the CRM through a warehouse export and into the ad platforms, hand-carried across three teams.
-The agent performed exactly as advertised, and then it waited, since everything it depended on moved at the speed of a service ticket.
+Last year, a retail bank tested a new agentic campaign system that could put together a promotion in one afternoon, including audience logic, budget, and creative options.
+But the audience data itself took almost two weeks to move from the CRM, through a warehouse export, and into the ad platforms, passing through three teams.
+The agent did its job, then had to wait, because everything else moved as slowly as a service ticket.

 Four questions your stack has to answer

-Whether an architecture is ready for agents comes down to four questions, in order of impact.
+To see if your architecture is ready for agents, ask these four questions in order of importance.
 Most stacks fail at least two.

-Can software reach the data without a person in the path?
-If audiences move by export and upload, every automation built on top inherits that manual step, which caps the whole system at the speed of whoever runs it.
-Connected pipes come before true automation.
+Can software access the data without a person getting involved?
+If audiences are moved by export and upload, every automation you add will still depend on that manual step, limiting the system to the speed of the person running it.
+You need connected systems before you can have real automation.

 Do your systems agree on who the customer is?
-Agents reason across the whole journey, and that only works when CRM, site, service, and media share one customer graph rather than four near-matches.
-Little wonder that in Accenture’s reinvention research, 47% of C-suite executives named getting the data strategy right is a top challenge in using and implementing gen AI (Accenture, January 2024).
+Agents need to see the whole journey, which only works if CRM, website, service, and media all use the same customer data, not four different versions.
+It’s no surprise that Accenture’s research found 47% of C-suite executives say getting the data strategy right is a top challenge for gen AI (Accenture, January 2024).

-Can software use your tools, or only people?
-A platform that can be driven only through its screens is invisible to an agent.
-However good the tool, an agent can only work with what it can programmatically interact with.
+Can software use your tools, or are they only for people?
+If a platform can only be used through its screens, agents can’t see it.
+No matter how good the tool is, an agent can only work with what it can access programmatically.

 Does anything happen in real time?
-Nightly batch jobs were fine when campaigns launched weekly.
-An agent that decides in seconds and waits a day to act is autonomous on paper and idle in practice.
+Nightly batch jobs worked when campaigns launched once a week.
+But if an agent makes decisions in seconds and then waits a day to act, it’s only autonomous in theory, not in practice.

 Rebuild the core before the agents arrive

-The encouraging part is that this work rewards you before a single agent ships.
-Accenture’s reinvention research, dated January 2024, found that the companies it calls Reinventors were 1.8x more likely to rate their digital core as strong and 9x more likely to be actively remediating technical debt than everyone else (Accenture).
-Connected data and clean interfaces pay for themselves in ordinary operations first, in faster launches and fewer handoffs, and then they compound when agents arrive to use them all day.
+The good news is that this work pays off even before you launch any agents.
+Accenture’s research from January 2024 found that companies called Reinventors were 1.8 times more likely to rate their digital core as strong and 9 times more likely to be fixing technical debt than others (Accenture).
+Connected data and clean interfaces make everyday work faster and smoother, and the benefits grow even more when agents start using them.

-Brinker’s category data points in the same direction.
-In a market that has stopped growing overall, the segments still expanding are the connective ones: content management up 21.4%, integration platforms (iPaaS) up 8.0%, and governance up 7.1%.
-These are the layers that let systems talk to each other and let software act safely across them (chiefmartec, May 2026).
-Buyers have stopped paying for more tools and started paying for better connections between the tools they own.
+Brinker’s data shows the same trend.
+While the overall market has stopped growing, the segments that are still expanding are the ones that connect things: content management is up 21.4%, integration platforms (iPaaS) are up 8.0%, and governance is up 7.1%.
+These layers help systems work together and let software act safely across them (chiefmartec, May 2026).
+Buyers are now investing in better connections between their existing tools instead of buying more tools.

 How to get started

-Where does your stack fail the four questions?
-First move: score your stack this week for reachable data, one customer graph, callable tools, and real-time.
-Build a plan to address the single worst gap.
+Where does your stack fall short on the four questions?
+First, score your stack this week for data access, a single customer graph, callable tools, and real-time capability.
+Then, make a plan to fix the biggest gap.

-How long does one audience actually take to activate?
-First move: time the end-to-end process from the CRM to live in an ad platform, and count the human touches along the way.
-That number is your stack’s real speed limit.
+How long does it really take to activate one audience?
+First, measure the full process from the CRM to going live in an ad platform, and count every time a person has to get involved.
+That number shows your stack’s true speed limit.

 Which connection would an agent need first?
-First move: take the workflow you’d automate first, fix the one integration it depends on, and give a single agent live access to it before you buy anything new.
+Start by picking the workflow you want to automate, fix the key integration it relies on, and give one agent live access to it before buying anything new.

-The map has stopped growing, and the advantage is moving to the teams whose systems a machine can actually use.
+The map isn’t expanding anymore, and now the advantage goes to teams whose systems machines can actually use.

-Score your stack against the four questions this week, and reply with the first one it fails.
+Check your stack against the four questions this week, and let us know which one it fails first.

 Sources